 All conductors should meet voltage and current ratings for each terminal.
 Also, cabling should conform to appropriate standards of good installation, local codes and regulations.
-It is recommended that voltage connections to the unit the protected by a fuse or circuit breaker.
+It is recommended that voltage connections to the unit be protected by a fuse or circuit breaker.
+The CUB3T's can be supplied with input signals from mechanical switch